AayushG159/Spotify_Audio_Analysis/README.md

 # Spotify_Audio_Analysis

 A visual analytics system that enables users to understand what really makes a song popular through audio analysis.
 It supports high-level and low-level audio feature analysis.
 This repo mainly consists of Python scripts used to fetch and create our dataset, as there is no readily available dataset.
 Billboard Year-End Charts Top 100 songs from 2010 to 2023 are used to determine the most popular songs on a year-on-year basis.
+This repo mainly consists of scripts that were used for dataset creation.
+Another [repo](https://github.com/AayushG159/spotify-aa-ui) has the related visual analytics system that uses this data.

 ## Scripts
 - `billboard_charts.py` - Scrapes Billboard charts year-on-year from Wikipedia